Achie72/dragon_demo_platformer/README.md

 * Fully dynamic UI prints.
 Just add the element you want to the `ui` collection in `set_ui()` and watch the magic happen.
 * Changeable player skins.
 Press `x` ingame to change your skin.
 * Pickups in the form of flowers.
 Also pickup sounds.
+* Proper health system.
+You start with three, indicated on the GUI, you lose one if you collide with enemies.
+* GUI containing health, and picked up flowers, and missing ones.
+* Two enemy AI. `knight` who just wanders, and turns if he can't go forward, and falls down on ledges. `spearman` who will guard the position, and won't fall of edges.
+* Proper game loop.
+Now you can lose, and win, and restart the game if one or the other happens.

 [Animator based on this cartridge](https://www.lexaloffle.com/bbs/?tid=3115 "Simple Animation Function")
 [Collision based on this article](http://gamedev.docrobs.co.uk/first-steps-in-pico-8-easy-collisions-with-map-tiles "First Steps in PICO-8: Easy Collisions with Map Tiles")